Module 2: A Timeline for Starting Buprenorphine During Pregnancy

-In support of improving patient care, this activity was planned and implemented by Yale University School of Medicine and Moses/Weitzman Health System Inc. and its Weitzman Institute and is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credential Center (ANCC) to provide continuing education for the healthcare team.
+In support of improving patient care, this activity was planned and implemented by Yale School of Medicine and Moses/Weitzman Health System Inc. and its Weitzman Institute and is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), American Psychological Association (APA), and the American Nurses Credential Center (ANCC) to provide continuing education for the healthcare team.

 By completing this activity, you provide Moses/Weitzman Health System Inc. the permission to share completion data with the ACCME and the certifying board(s).